What Are the Different Classes of Narcotics?

 Schedule I narcotics are extremely dangerous.
 They are not approved for any type of medical use and can create severe physical and psychological dependence in those who abuse them.
 The use of Schedule I drugs can quickly lead to addiction.

-While there are other types of synthesized opioids that are not considered safe for medicinal use, the only type of Schedule I opioid you are likely to encounter is heroin.
-Heroin can cause addiction extremely quickly after a person begins abusing it, and according to the Center for Substance Abuse Research, it is a highly addictive drug no matter how it is used.
-In order to stay safe from the potential of heroin addiction, it is best never to use it.
+While other types of synthesized opioids are not considered safe for medicinal use, the only type of Schedule I opioid you are likely to encounter is heroin.
+Heroin can cause addiction extremely quickly after a person begins abusing it.
+It’s a highly addictive drug, no matter how it is used.

 Class/Schedule II Narcotics

 Class II narcotics can also be addictive when abused.
-However, they can help treat issues like chronic or very severe pain as well as, in some cases, addiction to opioids.
-According to the National Institute on Drug Abuse, some commonly prescribed Schedule II medications include:
+However, they can also help treat issues like chronic or very severe pain.
+Some commonly prescribed Schedule II medications include:

-These drugs must always be prescribed by a doctor and taken by the patient exactly as prescribed.
+These drugs must always be prescribed by a doctor and taken exactly as prescribed.
 A person can also overdose on these drugs and experience severe respiratory depression, so if you are currently taking any Schedule II narcotics, it is very important to take your prescription seriously.

 Class/Schedule III Narcotics

 Schedule III opioids are not as likely to cause addiction (as well as physical or psychological dependence) as Schedule II drugs are.
-But a person will still need to take their prescription seriously and not stray from their prescribed dosage in order to be safe.
+Still, an individual will need to take their prescription seriously and not stray from their prescribed dosage to be safe.

 Morphine and codeine are two types of narcotics that can fall into Schedule II or III depending on the amount being prescribed.
 As stated by the DEA, “Products containing less than 90 milligrams of codeine per dosage” are included in Class III (DEA 2).